Lecture Notes in Cosmology: The flatness problem

+We stated the flatness problem in Subsection \ref{subsec:flatnessproblem}.
 Let us see quantitatively how inflation can solve the flatness problem.
 Suppose that

 at the beginning of the inflationary phase, to which we refer with a subscript $i$.
-That is, at the beginning of inflation the spatial curvature might be a relevant fraction of the total energy density content of the universe.
+That is, at the beginning of inflation, the spatial curvature might be a relevant fraction of the total energy density content of the universe.

-Now, at the end of inflation, which we denote with a subscript $I$, the scale factor $a$ has grown of a factor $e^N$.
-The number $N$ is called \textbf{e-folds number}.
-Then we have: Therefore, today we have that:
+Now, at the end of inflation, which we denote with a subscript $I$, the scale factor $a$ has increased by a factor of $e^N$.
+The number $N$ is called \textbf{number of e-folds}.
+Then we have: Therefore, today we have the following:

 In order to have $|\Omega_{ K0}| < 1$, we need